 It is recommended to use an over-the-counter benzoyl peroxide treatment only on the spots, and starting with a low concentration, such as 2.5 (not 10).

-Skin MD Natural's Face creams are also formulated to treat both the blemishes and the redness on the skin.
+Skin MD's Face creams are also formulated to treat both the blemishes and the redness on the skin.

 If what’s on your face looks like more of a rash or “makes you want to scratch your face off,” as Dr. Gohara put it, it’s possible your issue isn’t actually acne.
 You may have contact dermatitis, which is really common for people who wear masks often.

-Skin MD Natural has been formulated to help repair contact dermatitis, and although has not been tested specifically for mask-wearing, it is a super natural and cost effective solution worth trying.
+Skin MD has been formulated to help repair contact dermatitis, and although has not been tested specifically for mask-wearing, it is botanical and cost effective solution worth trying.